Cortes-Jeremy/Gladius/README.md

 This is the enhanced version of **[Gladius](https://www.curseforge.com/wow/addons/gladius)** for World of Warcraft - Wrath of the Lich King (3.3.5a)

+Added more placements for the Trinket and more handling for used / non-used abilities and you can hide the black border.
+Castbar background can now be hidden, it will be show only when an ability is used, you can hide the rank of the spell and more support for text shadow selection.
+Also added more cooldown in the list like hunter readiness that reset other cooldown when used.
 ## Screenshots:

-Added more placements for the Trinket and more handling for used / non-used abilities and you can hide the black border.
 <a href="https://user-images.githubusercontent.com/56119078/108131540-bac61c80-70b1-11eb-9714-7f9bc7b887e6.jpg">
 <img src="https://user-images.githubusercontent.com/56119078/108131540-bac61c80-70b1-11eb-9714-7f9bc7b887e6.jpg" align="right" width="48.5%">
 </a>